Signal briefing / Regional ISP

 Why It Matters

-If Poyraz Hosting were to begin announcing IP prefixes, it would transform from a paper registration into a live network participant, potentially altering routing assessments for networks that accept its announcements.
+If Poyraz Hosting were to begin announcing IP prefixes, it would transform from a paper registration into a live network entity, potentially altering routing assessments for networks that accept its announcements.
 Such a change could create new attack surface, shift competitive dynamics among Turkish hosting providers, and require reassessment of dependency risks.
 Registry modifications alone could signal a transfer of control that changes the entity’s infrastructure footprint.

 What Public Sources Show